guitarrapc/githubactions-lab/README.md

 ```

+## Timeout

-## timeout for job and step
+You can set timeout for both `job` and `steps`.

 default timeout is 360min.
+(6hours)

-You should set much more shorten timeout like 15min or 30min to prevent spending a lot build time.
+It is better set much more shorten timeout like 15min or 30min to prevent spending a lot build time.

 ```yaml
 # .github/workflows/timeout.yaml